klimesm/GIS_E6010_Project_Course_2025/U-Net_PyTorch/Documentation/train_documentation.md

 #### `_construct_dataloaders(batch_size, num_workers)`
 - Wraps both datasets (`training` and `validation`) into `DataLoader` objects.
-- Enables shuffling for training data, memory pinning, and persistent workers for parallel loading.
+- Enables shuffling for training data, memory pinning, and parallel workers for faster loading.

 #### `_set_callbacks()`
 - Creates a **ModelCheckpoint** callback to save the 10 best models based on validation MCC score (`val_mcc`).
-- Adds **EarlyStopping** to stop the training if the validation loss does not improve for 15 epochs.
+- Adds **EarlyStopping** to stop the training if the validation loss does not improve for 20 epochs.

 #### `run()`
 - Builds a PyTorch Lightning `Trainer` with automatic device selection (CPU/GPU).